isomerpages/moe-punggolsec/_academic-subjects/Science.md

 **_2019 1st SEAMEO RECSAM Science Olympiad_**

-Punggol Secondary School participated in the 1st Southeast Asian Ministers of Education Organisation’s Regional Centre for Education in Science and Mathematics (SEAMEO RECSAM) Science Olympiad in Penang from 4 to 8 March 2019.
+Punggol Secondary School participated in the 1st&nbsp;Southeast Asian Ministers of Education Organisation’s Regional Centre for Education in Science and Mathematics (SEAMEO RECSAM) Science Olympiad in Penang from 4 to 8 March 2019.